 Additionally, a good playing technique will allow you to pursue harder music — you can’t play music, scales and arpeggios at a high rate of speed with poor technique.

 How Long Do You Need To Take Piano Lessons?

 That depends on your goals and aptitude.
-Many adult piano students come to lessons with a specific set of goals, like being able to play a set of songs, or learning all of their notes and scales, or reaching a level where they feel like they can teach themselves new music at home on their own.
+Many students enrolled piano lessons for adults in London come to lessons with a specific set of goals, like being able to play a set of songs, or learning all of their notes and scales, or reaching a level where they feel like they can teach themselves new music at home on their own.
 If that sounds like you, you might be able to reach your goals in only two years of lessons with a teacher (if you are a beginner, more or less).

 If you would like to reach an advanced level of playing, you’ll have to commit to taking piano lessons almost indefinitely — everyone learns at a different pace, and it’s impossible to say exactly how long it will take for you.

 If you’ve decided you’d rather not teach yourself piano, or if you have any questions about how you can sign up for a trial lesson with us at the London Piano Centre in Marylebone, please get in touch.
 We would be happy to help you reach your piano goals.
 We also offer piano lessons for children in London, so if you would like to start your child off on the right foot, please reach out.